Austral Gold to Sell Pinguino to E2 Metals for US$~10M

 HIGHLIGHTS

-Sydney, November 24, 2022 - Austral Gold Ltd. ("Austral") (ASX: AGD) (TSXV: AGLD) is pleased to announce that it has entered into a Share Sale Agreement (the "Agreement") with E2 Metals Limited ("E2") (ASX: E2M) and Austral Gold Canada Limited ("Austral Canada"), a Canadian subsidiary of Austral, pursuant to which Austral Canada has agreed to sell 100% of the common shares of SCRN Properties Limited ("SCRN") to E2 (the "Transaction") for total consideration of US$~10 million.
+SYDNEY, AU, Nov 25, 2022 - (ACN Newswire) - Austral Gold Limited ("Austral") (ASX: AGD) (TSXV: AGLD) is pleased to announce that it has entered into a Share Sale Agreement (the "Agreement") with E2 Metals Limited ("E2") (ASX: E2M) and Austral Gold Canada Limited ("Austral Canada"), a Canadian subsidiary of Austral, pursuant to which Austral Canada has agreed to sell 100% of the common shares of SCRN Properties Limited ("SCRN") to E2 (the "Transaction") for total consideration of US$~10 million.

 SCRN's main asset is the polymetallic Pinguino Project, located in the Deseado Massif in the Santa Cruz Province of Argentina (please refer to About Pinguino).